The Testimony Of Bill Greguska (Share Your Story)

 Discover encouragement from all of our many links!

-Testimony I Shared At The Milwaukee Rescue Mission on March 3, 2021
+This Testimony I Shared At The Milwaukee Rescue Mission in March 2021

 The Basketball Testimony of Bill Greguska ended in high school basically, but a new testimony came about for the Lord.